-Each switch in a stack can be configured with a management IP interface.
+Each switch in a stack can be configured with the external management IP interface (127).
 The switch's MAC address must be associated with the management IP interface.
 This interface can be used for connecting to and managing the switch externally.
 Follow the steps below: